-When offered the opportunity to visit a self proclaimed food amusement park, you should always say yes.
-And, that is how we ended up visiting FICO Eataly World Bologna in its first week of operation.
+When offered the opportunity to visit a self-proclaimed food amusement park, you should always say yes.
+And, that is how we ended up visiting FICO Eataly World Bologna, Italy in its first week of operation.
 But, what is a food amusement park?
 And does FICO Bologna fit the bill?
 Does it bring Italian food to the world?

 What is the Eataly Italy Concept

 Eataly is a commercial concept where Italian food is offered online, and in specialty shops, from Manhattan to Sao Paolo to Seoul.
 It is the largest Italian marketplace in the world.
 The Eataly locations we’ve been to are essentially Italian food stores, normally with a restaurant or two inside.

 We recommend the Eataly Italy locations, including Eataly Bologna and Eataly Forli in Emilia Romagna, as great places to pick up some food souvenirs, and because the Eataly restaurants on site are carefully curated.
 They are Eataly outposts of some of the most traditional restaurants in those areas, including da Amerigo from Savigno, and Trattoria di Giuliana from Bagno.

 Its success is spawning some competitors, and rumor has it that Jose Andres and Ferran Adria are hoping to build something similar in New York to bring Spanish food to the world.